zacwest/ZSWTappableLabel/README.md

 [![License](https://img.shields.io/cocoapods/l/ZSWTappableLabel.svg?style=flat)](http://cocoapods.org/pods/ZSWTappableLabel)
 [![Platform](https://img.shields.io/cocoapods/p/ZSWTappableLabel.svg?style=flat)](http://cocoapods.org/pods/ZSWTappableLabel)

-ZSWTappableLabel is a `UILabel` subclass powered by NSAttributedStrings which allows you to tap, long-press, 3D Touch or perform accessibility actions on certain regions, with optional highlight behavior.
-It does not draw text itself and executes a minimal amount of code unless the user is interacting with a tappable region.
+ZSWTappableLabel is a UILabel subclass for links which are tappable, long-pressable, 3D Touchable, and VoiceOverable.
+It has optional highlighting behavior, and does not draw text itself.
+Its goal is to be as minimally different from UILabel as possible, and only executes additional code when the user is interacting with a tappable region.

 ## A basic, tappable link